jvverde/loginalert/README.md

 ### Installation

 * On your Telegram client search (global) for BotFather
-* Send it a command */newbot* and start a conversation with it, namely:
+* Send it the command */newbot* and start a conversation with it, namely:
   * Choose a bot name (ex: *Alerts*)
   * Choose a username ending with Bot (ex: *somethingBot*)
   * If everything is ok it will return a congratulations messages which includes a HTTP API Token.
 Something like this **123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11**
-  * Save that Token to a secure and secret place
+  * Save that Token to a private and secure place
   * Go to the Global search again, and search for your boot (ex: *somethingBot*)
-  * Send it a command */start* to it
+  * Send it the command */start* to it
-  * Send any message to it (ex: Hello)
+  * Send a message to it (ex: Hello)

 Now open a shell and clone this git repository
 ```bash